-The Bloomberg School offers eight different master’s degree programs.
+The Bloomberg School offers nine different master’s degree programs.

 - Master of Bioethics (MBE)

 - Master of Arts in Public Health Biology (MAPHB)

 - Master of Health Administration (MHA)

 - Master of Science in Toxicology for Human Risk Assessment (MS)

 - Master of Science in Public Health (MSPH)

 The MPH, MAS, and MA are schoolwide degree programs.
 All other master’s programs are based within individual departments and institutes—so be sure to contact your department of interest for more information.

 A master's degree from the Bloomberg School catalyzes the powers of education, science, partnerships, people, and advocacy.